McNepp/QApplicationContext/README.md

       void urlChanged();
     };

-And lastly, we modify our class `PropSummary` so that it accepts dependencies of the interface-type:
+And lastly, we modify our class `PropFetcherAggregator` so that it accepts dependencies of the interface-type:

-    class PropSummary : public QObject {
+    class PropFetcherAggregator : public QObject {
       Q_OBJECT

       public:

-      explicit PropSummary(const QList<PropFetcher>& fetchers, QObject* parent = nullptr);
+      explicit PropFetcherAggregator(const QList<PropFetcher>& fetchers, QObject* parent = nullptr);
     };

 Putting it all together, we use the helper-template `Service` for specifying both an interface-type and an implementation-type: